HOW DID WE COME ABOUT?

 Co-Founder and Director of Programs

 Oneko Arika (Jahneko) is a world-renown percussionist, music teacher, DJ, and lover of all things music.
 Born in Nairobi Kenya, Oneko has been performing on stages around the world for the past 25 years playing many different styles of percussion with musicians from several different countries.
 His personal style is deeply rooted in Afro Cuban and Reggae beats, but he has performed with artists of all genres.
-He has had the honor of performing with headliners at festivals around the world including the North Sea Jazz Festival (Rotterdam), Sauti Za Busara (Zanzibar), Creation of Peace Festival (Russia), and Reggae Pon The Mountain (California) just to name a few.
+He has had the honor of performing with headliners at festivals around the world including the North Sea Jazz Festival (Rotterdam), Sauti Za Busara (Zanzibar), Creation of Peace Festival (Russia), and Reggae On The Mountain (California) just to name a few.
 He has shared stages with many musical greats including Pato Banton, Rocky Dawuni, Toots Hibbert, and several others.
 Oneko is also a DJ.
 He has a weekly internet radio program called "Africa Reggae Road" on LockdownRadioUK.
 He also regularly hits the decks at events in the Southern California area.
 In addition to performing, Oneko is the co-founder and Director of Programs for March Forth Kenya Kids.
 He handles all communications and program development.
-He also teaches drum classes when he is in Kenya.
+He also teaches drum classes when he is in Kenya, and offers his craft for weekly community lessons in California.
+He does all of this for free as a way to share joy using the many musical talents he has been gifted.
 His love of teaching and youth empowerment has lead him to conduct music and art workshops for people on multiple continents.
 He also enjoys imparting his craft on the drum in 1:1 lessons.

 Co-Founder and President

 Lynn started her career in the health care industry, but music and culture is her passion.
 A lover of all types of music and the arts, Lynn has taken her business acumen and moved into the world of music management and nonprofit development.
+In addition to managing all of the operations of MFKK, Lynn transitioned into a very successful career of managing multiple international reggae artists across multiple continents.
 Her first experience in Kenya was taking care of patients who had limited access to healthcare in very rural parts of the country.
 She has volunteered with multiple global health organizations including the IU-Kenya Partnership and the Paul Chester Children's Hope Foundation (PCCHF).
 Lynn immediately fell in love with Kenya and quickly made the decision that she would continue to work with her new friends and chosen family halfway across the globe.
 As a clinician, Lynn is scientifically minded.
 It is very rare that someone like Lynn can also have a passion for the value of the arts and such a personal connection to the non-medical needs of a foreign culture.
-Lynn understands how to help treat those who are already ill but she also sees the bigger picture that by educating youth today we will spend fewer resources later.
-Basically, stop the increase of HIV/AIDs cases, criminal activities, and drug use at its source by using music and art as the detour.
-It is Lynn's goal to recast the conversation about Kenya to one of rich diverse culture and joyfulness vs one of poverty and tragedy.
+Lynn understands how to help treat those who are already ill but she also sees the bigger picture that by stimulating the creativity within the youth today we will spend fewer resources later.
+Lynn has experienced first hand the healing power of music and art and wishes to share that with all who are open to experience such a simple but transformative activity.
+It is Lynn's goal is to recast the conversation about Kenya to the world, that it is one of rich diverse culture and joyfulness vs one of poverty and tragedy.

 Sammy began his yoga career as a teacher in 2019.
 After attending a series of yoga classes, his desire to transform his life and live healthy became a passion.
 Sammy earned a scholarship to train with the Africa Yoga Project (AYP) in Kenya.
 Since becoming a certified yoga teacher, he has been practicing and teaching yoga in his community.
 He has completed YOD Level 1 training.
 He is also a wellbeing leader within his community offering mindfulness practice to all ages.
 He is a child safe guarding champion with the AYP.
 He is very passionate and loves working with kids.
 He believes nurturing young minds will make the future brighter for all beings under the sun.
 Sammy is an art enthusiast when he is not teaching or practicing Yoga.
 His artworks have featured in several art exhibitions within Nairobi and abroad.
 Sammy started working with MFKK in February 2020.